 When: October 31 – November 4, 2018

-With hundreds of food exhibitors under one roof, the Salon Suisse des Goûts & Terroirs — which takes place annually at the Espace Gruyère in Bulle, is a Swiss foodie’s paradise.
+With hundreds of food exhibitors under one roof, the Salon Suisse des Goûts & Terroirs is a Swiss foodie’s paradise.
+This event takes place annually at the Espace Gruyère in Bulle.
 I went to this event in 2016 and 2017, and there is always some new regional Swiss food you haven’t tried before.
 This is another event where you can talk face-to-face with winemakers, butchers, chocolatiers and more.
 You can find specialties from the seven Swiss cantons typically featured at this event — Fribourg, Geneva, Jura, Neuchâtel, Valais, Vaud and Ticino.

-As part of the Salon Suisse des Goûts & Terroirs, there is also a demonstration kitchen that features prominent chefs, as well as a children’s area with hands-on displays and workshops.
-Overall, there is almost too much to do in only one day — so many local producers to visit and talk to, interesting regional restaurants with local dishes to try, presentations and workshops to attend and more.
+As part of the Salon Suisse des Goûts & Terroirs, there is also a demonstration kitchen.
+It features prominent chefs, as well as a children’s area with hands-on displays and workshops.
+Overall, there is almost too much to do in only one day.
+You will find so many local producers to visit and talk to.
+In addition, there are regional restaurants with local dishes to try, as well as presentations and workshops to attend.
 I consider this to be the premier food event for Suisse Romande.